biobase-ai/biobase/apps/docs/data/nav/README.md

 ## Adding navigation for a section that requires versioning

-This is more applicable for client libraries (e.g supabase-js and biobase-dart).
+This is more applicable for client libraries (e.g biobase-js and biobase-dart).
 Versions will all sit within their own folder - if the folder doesn't exist yet, just create one.
 The navigation for each section will then be named as 'v1', 'v2', and so on.

 Then, update `REFERENCES` accordingly.